sumanndass/Credit_Card_Transactions/README.md

   <br> &emsp;
   - Incremental loading using '**Merge Statement**'
     - A 'Merge Statement' is a SQL statement that performs INSERT, UPDATE, and DELETE operations based on the existence of rows matching the selection criteria in the target table.
-      - now loading 'Dim_Address' table in 'CC_Transactions_DW' from 'address_stage' table in 'CC_Transactions_Stage' and few columns will add and delete in final dimension table
+      - now load 'Dim_Address' table in 'CC_Transactions_DW' from 'address_stage' table in 'CC_Transactions_Stage' and few columns will add and delete in final dimension table
-      - creating a 'merge statement' that will load data incrementally from 'address_stage' to 'Dim_Address'
+      - creating a 'merge statement' 'CC_Transactions_DW' server in that will load data incrementally from 'address_stage' to 'Dim_Address'
         ```sql
         create proc usp_merge_Dim_Address
         as